Irisaĝrig: Archaeology

+texts refer to provisioning of messengers and royal functionaries.
+A typical excerpt would be "1 portion of mutton, 2 liters of soup (and) 2 fish (for) Enna-Suen, envoy of the king, when he came to capture bandits".

 History

 The city of Irisaĝrig is known through a number of cuneiform inscriptions dating back into the Early Dynastic IIIb period.
 It was also occupied during the Sargonic period.
 Two year names of Akkadian Empire rulers mention Urusagrig ie "Year in which Il the temple official of Urusagrig was seized" and "Year in which the ensi of Nippur allied? with Urusagrig ...".
 From a seal the name of one governor under the Akkadian Empire ruler Naram-Sin is known, prince and son of Naram-Sin Šaratigubišin (earlier thought to be either a son of Shar-Kali-Sharri or the son of a Gutian king):